Descriptor-Libraries/descriptor-libraries-framework/README.md

 ```

 ### MolSSI Changes to the Database
 I have added the `umap` information to the database using the [POINT](https://www.postgresql.org/docs/current/datatype-geometric.html) data type.
-This will allow us to search and filter by distance.
+The point data type is for storing two dimensional data.
+This will allow us to search and filter by umap distance.

 ### MolSSI Changes to Code